Ballad of Cleo and Joe: Critical reception

 Larry Flick from Billboard wrote, "It is downright criminal that Lauper's current Sisters Of Avalon set is not a huge hit.
 It's chock-full of rhythm-smart, lyrically sharp jams like "The Ballad Of Cleo And Joe", which sparks with a credible house beat and an enthralling tale of a couple just trying to get by in the naked city.
 Lauper's sterling composition is enhanced by the time-sensitive post-production of Ernie Lake and Bobby Guy, who juice up the bassline, tweak the chorus, and mold a few simple refrains into rousing riot chants.
 Support this record.
 After years of warbling about goonies and girls just wanting to have fun, Lauper has hit creative pay dirt."

-Bob Cannon from Entertainment Weekly gave the song an B, adding, "Lauper's a dance diva, this pounding slice of electro-pop would have us believe.
+Bob Cannon from Entertainment Weekly gave the song a B, adding, "Lauper's a dance diva, this pounding slice of electro-pop would have us believe.
 But she has too much personality to disappear into an anonymous dance mix.
-Having dropped her Betty Boop mannerisms, she sounds earthier than usual, giving "Cleo & Joe"--an homage to a drag queen--the gospelish feel of early Donna Summer."
+Having dropped her Betty Boop mannerisms, she sounds earthier than usual, giving "Cleo & Joe"—an homage to a drag queen—the gospelish feel of early Donna Summer."